SGDInstitute/apollo/content/collections/pages/mblgtacc/activism.md

         content:
           -
             type: text
-            text: 'Pinkwashing, the attempt to cover up the human rights abuses of the Israeli State by pointing to its liberal record on LGBTQ rights, is a hot topic of discussion in LGBTQ spaces across the country.
-This workshop addresses what pinkwashing is and where it came from, what organizations engage in pinkwashing, myths about LGBTQ Israel and Palestine, exposing the Islamophobia industry''s role in pinkwashing, and how queer and trans people can fight back in their communities.'
+            text: "Pinkwashing, the attempt to cover up the human rights abuses of the Israeli State by pointing to its liberal record on LGBTQ rights, is a hot topic of discussion in LGBTQ spaces across the country.
+This workshop addresses what pinkwashing is and where it came from, what organizations engage in pinkwashing, myths about LGBTQ Israel and Palestine, exposing the Islamophobia industry's role in pinkwashing, and how queer and trans people can fight back in their communities."
       -
         type: heading
         attrs: